gatsbyjs/gatsby/docs/blog/2018-05-11-six-reasons-i-chose-gatsby/index.md

 publishedAt: raygesualdo.com
 ---

 Spoiler alert: I'm a big fan of [Gatsby](https://gatsbyjs.org/).
 I've worked with it multiple times and I'm continually impressed with its power and flexibility.
 For those who aren't familiar, Gatsby is an open-source static site generator incorporating React and GraphQL.
-A few weeks ago, I switched this site to Gatsby and wanted to share my reasons for doing so.
+A few weeks ago, I switched my site to Gatsby and wanted to share my reasons for doing so.
 Plenty of articles have been written about _how_ to build a Gatsby site, but I wanted to talk about _why_ Gatsby is a great choice.
 I've outlined these reasons below in no particular order (the numbering is only for organizational purposes).
 I hope they give you a better understanding of Gatsby's benefits and features.

-_For those interested, this website is fully open-sourced so feel free to [check out the source code](https://github.com/raygesualdo/raygesualdo.com)._

 ## #1: It's React